benmvp/slides/2022/connecttech/ts-react.md

 NOTES:
 - I included links to lots of resources throughout the slides
   * But I've got some additional ones here for you
-- The most useful will likely be the first one
-  * The **React TypeScript Cheatsheet**
-  * Provides a lot of recipes for common situations
 - Also, I only talked about function components
   * Like I mentioned, you can use TS w/ class components too but hooks w/ functions are the future
   * However if you need class examples, some of the resources have them